 If a patient under the age of 14 would like to sign up for their own MSHR account, tell them to contact eHealth's Privacy Service for assistance.
 Their office can be reached at 1-855-eHS-LINK (347-5465) or by email at privacyandaccess@eHealthSask.ca.

 How many years of provincial health information will be available in MSHR?

 There will be three years of historical data loaded into MSHR.
 This is calculated from the day the patient successfully completes their registration.
 This would apply to clinical visit history, laboratory test results, and medical imaging reports available in the provincial repository.
-A full history of their immunization data is loaded as found in the provincial immunization registry, Panorama.
+Immunization data (from 1978 to present) is loaded as found in the provincial immunization registry, Panorama.
 Prescription history loads 25 months of historical data.

 Will patient-entered information from MSHR be sent to other electronic health information systems?

 All patient-entered health information such as allergies, medical conditions, appointment reminders, information uploaded from health devices etc. remains in MSHR and will not be sent to other health system applications.

 Can patients message a healthcare provider from MSHR?

 No, patients can't message healthcare providers from MSHR.